Claudenw/DUPTester/README.md

 # Getting started:
   ### Set up DUPTester:
   * Run script to install dependencies, and checkout required applications.
-  * The application includes: Cassandra, Hbase, Hive, Kafka, Zookeeper, and Hdfs.
+  * The application includes: Cassandra, Hbase, Hive, Kafka, and Zookeeper.
   * The script will clone the source code of these applications from github.
   * The applications are stored in ./applications
   ```